Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-write-data-in-a-google-sheet.md

 const SCOPES = ['https://www.googleapis.com/auth/spreadsheets.readonly'];
 ```

-To use the whole functionality of Google sheets API's
+To use the whole functionality of Google sheets APIs

 ```js
 const SCOPES = ['https://www.googleapis.com/auth/spreadsheets'];
 ```

-> Note: We can't use Google's own sheet, so copy the sheet to your own version.
+> Note: We can't use Google's sheet, so copy the sheet to your version.

 If we already have a `token.json`, remove it and rerun the `node .` command to get a new API token.